typedb/bazel-distribution/README.md

 assemble_npm(<a href="#assemble_npm-name">name</a>, <a href="#assemble_npm-target">target</a>, <a href="#assemble_npm-version_file">version_file</a>)
 </pre>

-Assemble `npm_package` target for further deployment
+Assemble `npm_package` target for further deployment.
+Currently does not support remote execution (RBE).

 **ATTRIBUTES**